-Voluntary Assisted Dying has or is being legislated in jurisdictions across Australia.
+Voluntary assisted dying has or is being legislated in jurisdictions across Australia.
 It is particularly concerning that many people consider that the option of voluntary assisted dying provides dignity and choice when it comes to end-of-life care and may not consider evidence-based palliative care as a choice for providing quality of life at the end of life.
 Palliative care offers dignity and choice - but it needs to be resourced and prioritised to ensure this.
+As voluntary assisted dying is implemented, research and data collection will be vital in understanding the impact on palliative care.

 All Australians deserve to be cared for appropriately when they have been diagnosed with a life-limiting illness.
-However, in Australia, only one in six public acute hospitals has a specialist palliative care inpatient unit, and of those that do, many are cutting back on the amount of time people can stay or the number of beds dedicated to palliative care.
+However, in Australia, only one in six public acute hospitals has a specialist palliative care inpatient unit2, and those that do are cutting back on the amount of time people can stay or the number of beds dedicated to palliative care.